-A rich history and a vibrant nightlife scene define this architecturally awesome hotel.
+A rich history and a vibrant nightlife scene define this architecturally striking hotel.

 For nearly 150 years, the tall granite building at 215 Charles Street was known as the Charles Street Jail and housed some of Boston's most heinous criminals.
 In 2007, after a painstaking restoration that preserved elements of the prison design, it reopened as the Liberty Hotel.
-The result is stunning, with 298 rooms, a 90-foot-tall atrium, winding catwalks, and high, circular windows that flood the lobby with light.
+In 2016, an $11 million dollar investment gave the hotel another push toward luxury.
+The result is stunning, with 298 elegant rooms, and striking common spaces that include a 90-foot-tall lobby with winding catwalks and high, circular windows that flood the space with light.

-The hotel has fun with the jail theme.
-Clink. is the name of the restaurant off the lobby; the walls of Alibi, the lounge downstairs, are hung with celebrity mug shots (Sinatra, Morrison, Nolte); instead of a typical "Do Not Disturb" sign, guests hang a "Solitary" key ring on their doorknobs.
+The hotel has fun with the jail theme throughout.
+Clink is the name of the restaurant off the lobby; the walls of Alibi, the lounge downstairs, are hung with celebrity mug shots (Sinatra, Morrison, Nolte); instead of a typical "Do Not Disturb" sign, guests hang a "Solitary" key ring on their doorknobs.
 In places, the hotel has even kept the jail's iron bars and worked them into the decor.
-The lobby includes an exhibit that chronicles the building's history and details its restoration.

 In Boston's Beacon Hill neighborhood, next to a large hospital